pkolbus/compiler-warnings/README.md

 aliases and warning flags that a certain flag enables (prefixed with "#" character) so that you can easily see which flag is enabled by what.
 There are also warning flags that do nothing for compatibility or deprecation reasons.
-They are suffixed with "# DUMMY switch" text.
+They are suffixed with "# IGNORED switch" text.

 The purpose of these collections is to make it more easy to use the static code analysis tools that compilers provide.